Football season means tailgating time! Unfortunately, calories can add up quickly, especially if you’re a die-hard fan.

 - Fruit-Infused Water: What?
 Water?!
 Infusing standard H20 with fruits and herbs gives it a boost of vitamins, minerals, antioxidants and taste.

 - Refreshing Mock-A-Rita: Made with lemonade or limeade, it’s got all the flavor and none of the alcohol.

 Keep food safety in mind

 Don’t let foodborne illness spoil your fun.
 Not sure how long to cook your meats?
 Safe procedures include cooking to an internal temperature of:

-- 145 Fahrenheit for whole meats (allowing the meat to rest for three minutes before eating).
+- 145 degrees Fahrenheit (66.77 degrees Celsius) for whole meats (allowing the meat to rest for three minutes before eating).

 And don’t forget other food safety practices: Clean plates and utensils well to avoid cross-contamination, wash produce before preparation and refrigerate high-protein foods after they’ve been sitting out for a while — one hour for hot weather and two hours in colder weather.